Graduate Research Assistant Program

 - The value of the research project itself.

 - The project's potential to provide real involvement and positive learning outcomes for the Graduate Research Assistant.

-- Special consideration to applications by non-tenured tenure-track faculty.
+- Special consideration will be given to first-time faculty applications and applications by untenured tenure-track faculty.

 Additionally, as part of CDM commitment to enhance and strengthen diversity, equity and inclusion in CDM programs and initiatives, higher priority for a subset of graduate assistantships will be given to

 - graduate students in underrepresented minority groups, including, but not limited to, LGBTQ students and students of racial and ethnic minorities (African American, Asian/Pacific Islander, Latinx or Hispanic, Native American/Alaskan Native), or

 - graduate students who have demonstrated commitment to diversity, equity and inclusion; and